uthm4n/pretty-print-response/README.md

 # pretty-print-response
-Pretty print the response of an API call
+Pretty print the response of an API call // Note: make README better